that bordered our front yard

 to pick some flowers I’d seen.

 He soon joined.
-I showed the flowers;
+I

 once more we’re in our teens.